007kaal/TT_tournament/README.md

-This projec is opensource web application to display the Tournament/Event Fixtures based on the PYTHON FLASK based framework.
+This project is opensource web application to display the Tournament/Event Fixtures based on the PYTHON FLASK based framework.

 Requirements:
 1. Python3